AckerlyXu/heima/includes/howto-detach-disk-windows-linux.md

     ![Find data disk](./media/howto-detach-disk-windows-linux/vmwithdisklist.png)

 ## Detach the disk
-1. From the Azure portal preview, click **Virtual Machines**, and then click the name of the virtual machine that has the data disk you want to detach.
+1. From the Azure Portal, click **Virtual Machines**, and then click the name of the virtual machine that has the data disk you want to detach.

 2. Click **Disks** along the left edge of the virtual machine dashboard, under **Settings**.